gladiusio/gladius-node/README.md

 ```

 #### Build for a different platform
+*Attention: There will be issues compiling the controld for other systems due to the go-ethereum CGO bindings*
 To build for a different platform specify toe GOOS and GOARCH variable.
 ```shell
 # build for windows 64bit